masm11/certbot-dns-conoha/README.md

 		 --certbot-dns-conoha:dns-conoha-credentials /etc/letsencrypt/conoha.ini \
 		 -d Your-Domain
 ```

+If you want to get wildcard certs, you need also `--server https://acme-v02.api.letsencrypt.org/directory` for a while,
+because certbot's default acme server is not changed to v2 yet.

 If it succeeds, authenticator name and credentials file name are stored in `/etc/letsencrypt/renewal/Your-Domain.conf`.
 So, you need not specify these information when `renew`.